 Other chivalrous traditions went beyond battlefield scopes to include social customs, like never giving evil counsel to a lady and treating her with respect.
 But the etching of the codes of conduct necessarily didn’t mean that every medieval knight followed them to stringent levels.
 In many cases, it was found that knights largely instigated plundering and looting after battles, for practical (and profitable) reasons rather than willfully going against chivalry codes of conduct.

-Furthermore, the church also played an important role in ‘modifying’ many chivalry codes that obviously suited its purposes, like upholding ‘Christian values and duties’ that would have inspired many knights to participate in crusades.
+Furthermore, the church also played an important role in ‘modifying’ many chivalry codes that obviously suited its purposes, like upholding ‘Christian values and duties’ that would have inspired many knights to participate in the Crusades.

 *Note – The article was updated on 31st October 2019.